 Editorial Policy

-How we source, summarize, and review tech monetization briefings.
+How we discover topics, write original briefings, and review tech monetization content.

 Our Scope

-We monitor public RSS feeds from technology, online business, marketing, ecommerce, fintech, startup, and creator economy sources.
+We monitor public feeds, trends, search demand, and product updates from technology, online business, marketing, ecommerce, fintech, startup, and creator economy sources.

 Coverage is selected for relevance to the Tech Revenue Brief thesis: how technology affects revenue, distribution, operations, and online business opportunities.